-The Trust is formed of two schools, Hampton High and Twickenham Academy.
+The Trust is formed of two schools, Hampton High and Twickenham School.
 They work closely together with other local schools including Waldegrave School.

 As a Trust, we have the highest possible ambition for our schools and students.
 There is a strong focus on Teaching, Learning and Leadership and of shared expertise to ensure we are constantly striving for improvement.
 It is the Trust’s belief that every child deserves the best quality education.

 We have made a commitment to our students and families to help both schools improve their Ofsted ratings to Good by 2020 This will ensure we have achieved our aim of making sure all families in our local community can attend a great school of their choice.

 Both schools in the Trust have their own distinct identity and ethos.
 They each have their own vision, values and mission statements.
 What unites us is a commitment to providing a disciplined, safe and structured school environment which nurtures a strong culture of learning in our local community.

 We offer a broad, balanced and challenging curriculum with a strong focus on the acquisition of skills for learning, literacy, numeracy, social and cultural development, employment and citizenship.
 The Trust is founded on strong leadership from governors, senior leaders, middle leaders, teachers and students alike.

 By working together, with support from other schools in the borough, we have a positive influence of the educational provision for our local area to ensure all local students are able to attend a good or better school of their choice.